waocats/crabgo/src/doc/src/reference/registry-index.md

     //
     // If this not specified, it should be interpreted as the default of 1.
     //
-    // Cargo (starting with version 1.51) will ignore versions it does not
+    // Crabgo (starting with version 1.51) will ignore versions it does not
     // recognize.
 This provides a method to safely introduce changes to index
-    // entries and allow older versions of cargo to ignore newer entries it
+    // entries and allow older versions of crabgo to ignore newer entries it
     // doesn't understand.
 Versions older than 1.51 ignore this field, and
     // thus may misinterpret the meaning of the index entry.
     //